Honestpuck/NIST-macos-security-HOWTO/HOWTO.md

 Some of the rules you can't set it in the Jamf GUI but you can set with a custom settings upload.
 For these create a separate config profile titled with the number and name of the rule.

 An example of this would be the rule I have, "7.06 Enable Firewall Logging".
 You can see in the "Remediation Description" that we should create a config profile and the payload is `com.apple.security.firewall`.
 Look in the directory `build\cis_lvl2_puck\mobileconfigs\preferences` for a file with the same name as the payload.
 Create the profile "7.0.6 Enable Firewall Logging" and in the section "Application & Custom Settings" add an "Upload".
-The "Preference Domain" is the name of our file (minus the ".plist") and the contents of the file is copied in to the "Property List" field.
+The "Preference Domain" is the name of our file (minus the ".plist") and the contents of the file is copied into the "Property List" field.
 Save the profile.

 This is the last of the truly tedious stuff.